ehteshamulhaque71/grid-coding/README.md

 ![Ally IDE](./demo/gc-teaser.png)

 We created a web-based environment that supports an implementation of Grid-Coding for Python programming, which we call Ally IDE.
 It contains a Text Editor, Grid Editor, and a Code Output window.
+Try the publicly available [Ally IDE](https://ally-ide.herokuapp.com/ "link to ally ide").

 <div>
 	<div>